GeorgSchessler/angular-serverless-stack/README.md

 ## Init aws instance

 Run `yarn aws:create:part1` to initialize your project.
 Copy the `Id` from the end of the output to the package.json config `poolid`.
-Run `yarn aws:userpoolclient` and insert the values of `UserPoolId` and `ClientId` into `./src/app/cognito.service.ts`.
+Run `yarn aws:userpoolclient` and also replace `clientid` in package.json.
 Run `yarn aws:create:part2` to finish the initialization.

 ## Update your project